josh-abrams/josh-abrams.github.io/_projects/2019-08-05-boulevard-bikes.md

 ## The Challenge

-Create an e-commerce platform for a local Chicago business.
+Create an e-commerce platform for a local Chicago business over the course of two weeks.
 I chose Boulevard Bikes which is a local bike shop with a minimally functioning e-commerce platform.

 ---
 ## Design Practices Utilized